Strategy Code Reference

 df['macd'] = ema12 - ema26

-df['macd_signal'] = df['macd'].ewm(span=9).mean()
+df['macd_sig'] = df['macd'].ewm(span=9).mean()

-df['macd_hist'] = df['macd'] - df['macd_signal']
+df['macd_hist'] = df['macd'] - df['macd_sig']

-df['atr_14'] = tr.rolling(14).mean()
+df['natr_14'] = tr.rolling(14).mean() / close

-body = (close - open_).abs()
+body = (close-open_).abs()

 upper_wick = high - pd.concat([close, open_], axis=1).max(axis=1)